 Realize, mankind was placed in the Garden of Eden, a living object lesson to teach them how the Kingdom of God operates.
 All needs in the Kingdom of God are supplied by planting a seed, tending it, and then harvesting the fruit when the time is right.

 “While the earth continues to exist, planting time and harvest, cold and heat, summer and winter, and day and night will not cease.”
 (Genesis 8:22 NET)

 Jesus taught us the same thing in the parable of the sower sowing seed (1).
 A parable that Jesus described as the key to understanding all other parables (Mark 4:13 NET).
 Furthermore, Jesus described in that parable how Satan will do everything in his ability to stop the seed from growing.
-Satan was the Archangel (1) Lucifer in Heaven; therefore, he understands that everything in the Kingdom of God works on the planting of seeds, persistently tending them, and harvesting.
+Satan was the Archangel (1) Lucifer in Heaven; therefore, he understands that everything in the Kingdom of God works by planting seeds, persistently tending them, and harvesting.
 This includes supplying all of our physical and spiritual needs.

 He also said, “The kingdom of God is like someone who spreads seed on the ground.
 He goes to sleep and gets up, night and day, and the seed sprouts and grows, though he does not know how.
 By itself the soil produces a crop, first the stalk, then the head, then the full grain in the head.
 And when the grain is ripe, he sends in the sickle because the harvest has come.”
 (Mark 4:26-29 NET)

 Jesus explained that you do not have to understand how seeds supply all of your needs in the Kingdom of God for it to work.
 However, you must be obedient to plant seeds, diligently tend them, and with patience wait for the time of harvest.

 Realize, the seed for all needs is Jesus, who is the Word of God!
 (John 1:1,14) So, how do we plant Jesus in the soil of our spiritual hearts?
 Again, I am so glad you asked!